Rock Revetment

 Contact Now

-Coast Seawall Dock & Boatlifts has over 40 years of experience in installing rock revetments (rock walls) as stand-alone rock (rip-rap) walls, or as reinforcement in front of an existing aluminum, concrete, wood, or vinyl seawall that has begun to fail.
+Coast Seawall Dock & Boatlifts has over 45 years of experience in installing rock revetments (rip rap) as stand-alone seawalls, or as reinforcement in front of an existing aluminum, concrete, wood, or vinyl seawall that has begun to fail.

 Rock revetments are a cost-effective, aesthetically pleasing, and environmentally friendly way to repair and maintain the integrity of your seawall.

-Not only is a rock revetment used as a stand-alone seawall, and reinforcement to an existing seawall, but is also used as a retaining wall, in gabions, or as a jetty.
-Whatever your need, Coast Seawall will take great care to preserve your valuable waterfront property.
+Not only is a rock revetment used as a stand-alone seawall, and reinforcement to an existing seawall, but is also used as a retaining wall in gabions, or as a jetty.
+Whatever your need, Coast Seawall Dock & Boatlifts will take great care to preserve your valuable waterfront property.

 What is rock revetment or rip-rap?